moorcode/algorithms-and-data-structures/role-playing-game/README.md

 166. At the end of the string, before the final quote, insert the new line escape character `\n`.
 This will cause the next part you add to `text.innerText` to appear on a new line.

 167. In this step, create a `for` loop where `i` is initialized to `0`, the loop runs as long as `i` is less than `10`, and `i` is incremented by `1` after each iteration using the increment operator `++`.

+168. Now you can write the logic to run in the loop.
+Inside your `for` loop, use the `+=` operator to add to the end of `text.innerText`.
+Add the number at index `i` of the `numbers` array, using `numbers[i]`.
+Then add a new line, using the escape sequence you used earlier.